156aasdfg/CFT-VQA/README.md

 # CFT-VQA
-The code will be avalivable soon!
+The code will be available soon!